 What Is a Mobile Website?

-Mobile websites a different from desktop sites in several ways.
-Sites that are mobile friendly offer a better user experience when viewing on a smartphone, which leads to longer engagement times and better customer satisfaction.
+Mobile websites different from desktop sites in several ways.
+Sites that are mobile-friendly offer a better user experience when viewing on a smartphone, which leads to longer engagement times and better customer satisfaction.

 Mobile Websites vs. Desktop Websites

 Most websites are designed to be viewed on a desktop or laptop.
 The fonts, layouts and image dimensions are geared to the sizes of conventional monitors.